Fungible and Asset Location

 On the other hand, won’t you be selling your equities low in a down market?
 Yes, you will.
 But remember, you can turn around in your tax-deferred account and, without tax liabilities, re-balance there.

-So, you sell stocks low, but to get back to your pre-determined asset allocation, you sell bonds (which have hopefully kept their value) and buy stocks that are low.
+So, you sell stocks low, but to return to your pre-determined asset allocation, you sell bonds (hopefully keeping their value) and buy low stocks.
 In effect, you are not selling low; you are selling bonds!

 Thus, as cash is fungible, it doesn’t matter which account you keep your equities or bonds.
 That is true when you think about asset allocation but not asset location!